 The foreign feeder fund includes equity and equity related investments in private equity partnerships acquired through secondary market transactions.
-These private equity partnerships include investments in public and private companies that are in distress or trading at distressed levels and likely to restructure, reorganize or liquidate; private equity related investments in growth oriented energy, healthcare and media companies; industrial buyouts of mature companies and opportunistic investments in the communications sector; biopharma and medical device companies and early stage companies in a wide range of technologies in the information technology and health/life sciences sectors.
+These private equity partnerships include investments in public and private companies and may include venture capital, buyout, mezzanine capital (subordinated debt or preferred equity instruments), early stage companies and companies in distress or trading at distressed levels and likely to restructure, reorganize or liquidate.